TRADING CRITIQUE LOGO

 • Compare brokers’ overnight funding rates carefully, as some instruments may have lower holding costs depending on the broker and market conditions.

 This strategy is common among CFD day traders.
 Another effective way to reduce holding costs is to choose brokers with low trading requirements and competitive funding rates.
-You can explore some of the best options in our list of brokers with low minimum deposits.

 Conclusion – Understanding overnight fees for smarter trades